 - complex data sets that call for specialised ICT resources and data expertise.

-At the same time, the life sciences in general are confronted with two other challenges:
+At the same time, the life sciences in general are confronted with two additional challenges:

 - replication crisis: Only about 50% of life science research results can be reproduced.
 This is partly caused by flaws in experimental design, low quality measurements, and poor documentation of research methodology.

 - research data get lost: Research data are often not archived in a form that allows them to be found, accessed, and reused by other researchers.
 This is inefficient because data usually has more value than the original project will use.

 DTL aims to establish an interconnected research infrastructure that enables cross-disciplinary life science research in national and international collaboration to address these challenges.